 Chemical engineering is not a major set to one specific subject, and its career prospects are wide, ranging from the field of bioengineering to pharmaceuticals.
 Following my passion to learn and combine theories of science and math, I found the studies in chemical engineering to be an exemplary fit.
 Growing up with parents who run a pharmaceutical company, I’ve witnessed the production of pharmaceutical products from well-designed, high yield processes, but I sought to learn to perform them.
 Once I’m capable of designing such processes and formulating a product, I can use the skills gained from the university to develop my own company.
 To gain experience, I participated in summer programs on laboratory research and the manufacturing of goods before experimenting with different ingredients to formulate my own hygienic products.
 Through the University of Minnesota, I seek to enhance my knowledge and experience to someday develop my own pharmaceutical company.

+Hey!
+You’re getting close, the content and structure is fine now.
+It would be good to rephrase the concluding statement though.
+While keeping within the word limit is important, keep in mind to reread the essay and polish it to your own style!
+Add your writing style, flair, or whatever stylistic feature you want them to associate you with.
+I understand that it gets tiring to rewrite and edit essays, but you came a long way- might as well go all out.